 Ashleigh received Bachelor of Science degrees in Bioinformatics and Biology from Pacific University, Oregon.
 During her undergraduate years, Ashleigh conducted computational chemistry research and taught computer science to 7th and 8th grade girls.
 Her subsequent experiences in marine and estuarine ecology shaped her current interest in water quality research and the long term implications of anthropogenic disturbances on aquatic ecosystems.
-Before joining the Wyoming Cooperative Fish and Wildlife Research Unit as a Master’s student, Ashleigh conducted field and laboratory research in aquatic ecosystems studying plankton communities and harmful algal blooms, juvenile sea star growth rates, long term trends in estuaries and eelgrass beds, and was actively involved in science communication and education.
+Before joining the Wyoming Cooperative Fish and Wildlife Research Unit as a PhD student, Ashleigh conducted field and laboratory research in aquatic ecosystems studying plankton communities and harmful algal blooms, juvenile sea star growth rates, long term trends in estuaries and eelgrass beds, and was actively involved in science communication and education.

 Professional Preparation and Appointments